 - Be Accountable and Transparent

 Our team-members are all volunteers.
 We occasionally have openings on our team that are listed below.
-If you would be interested in being a part of the Café’s mission, please send and email to our Managing Editor; firstname.lastname@example.org.
-Please use the subject line “Cafe team.”
+If you would be interested in being a part of the Café’s mission, please send and email to our Managing Editor; Amy.Haynie@EpiscopalCafe.com.
+Please use the subject line “Cafe team” and the opening that interests you.

 Your email should include your full name, contact information including email and phone number, the nature of your association with the Episcopal church, a link to any blogs or online venues you are a part of, and short personal essay sharing why you’d like to be a part of our team.